LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 IObservable<string> singleValue = Observable.Return<string>("Value");
 ```

-I specified the type parameter for clarity, but this is not necessary as the compiler can inferred the type from argument provided:
+I specified the type parameter for clarity, but this is not necessary as the compiler can infer the type from argument provided:

 ```csharp
 IObservable<string> singleValue = Observable.Return("Value");
 ```

-`Return` produces a cold observable: each subscriber will receive the value immediately upon subscription.
+`Return` produces a cold observable: each subscriber will receive the value immediately upon subscription. ([Hot and cold observables](02_KeyTypes.md#hot-and-cold-sources) were described in the preceding chapter.)

 ### Observable.Empty